parnapraveen/Biomedical-AI-Agent/README.md

 Measures the time taken to execute each query, providing insight into system efficiency and user experience.
 This metric is critical for evaluating real-world performance and scalability.

+### Conversation Memory Enhancement (NEW)

+This enhancement introduces session history tracking, allowing the agent to remember past turns in a conversation.
+By providing the LLM with context from previous questions and answers, the agent can better understand follow-up questions and generate more coherent and accurate responses in multi-turn interactions.
+This leads to improved performance on related questions within a single session.

+### Chain-of-Thought Reasoning Enhancement (NEW)

+This enhancement integrates chain-of-thought prompting into the agent's workflow.
+Instead of directly providing an answer, the LLM is prompted to "think step-by-step" through its reasoning process for tasks like question classification, entity extraction, query generation, and answer formatting.
+This approach aims to improve the quality and accuracy of the LLM's outputs by making its internal reasoning more explicit and structured.

+### Project Extensions and Modified Files (NEW)

+To implement the evaluation metrics, conversation memory, and chain-of-thought reasoning, the following new folders and files were added, and existing core files were modified:

+#### New Folders and Their Contents:

+*   `evaluation_metrics/`:
+    *   `evaluation_metrics.py`: The main script for running evaluations.
+    *   `golden_dataset.json`: The benchmark dataset used for evaluation.
+    *   `test_evaluation_metrics.py`: Unit tests for the evaluation module.
+*   `conversation_memory/`:
+    *   `memory_manager.py`: Contains the `MemoryManager` class for storing and formatting conversation history.
+*   `cot_prompts/`:
+    *   `classification_prompt.py`: Chain-of-Thought enhanced prompt for question classification.
+    *   `entity_extraction_prompt.py`: Chain-of-Thought enhanced prompt for entity extraction.
+    *   `query_generation_prompt.py`: Chain-of-Thought enhanced prompt for Cypher query generation.
+    *   `answer_formatting_general_knowledge_prompt.py`: Chain-of-Thought enhanced prompt for formatting general knowledge answers.
+    *   `answer_formatting_db_results_prompt.py`: Chain-of-Thought enhanced prompt for formatting database results.

+#### Main Modified Files:

+*   `src/agents/workflow_agent.py`: This core agent file was modified to:
+    *   Import `MemoryManager` and the CoT prompts.
+    *   Integrate a `conversation_memory` flag to enable/disable session history.
+    *   Integrate a `chain_of_thought` flag to enable/disable CoT prompts.
+    *   Update `__init__`, `_get_llm_response`, `answer_question`, `_build_classification_prompt`, `extract_entities`, `generate_query`, and `format_answer` to incorporate the new logic and conditional prompt usage.
+*   `evaluation_metrics/evaluation_metrics.py`: Modified to orchestrate the running of four distinct evaluation scenarios (Baseline, Memory Only, CoT Only, Both) and to clearly separate their results for comparison.
+*   `README.md` (this file): Updated to reflect the new features and evaluation instructions.

 ### Together, these metrics provide granular insights into where the agent may be failing:

 1. Low classification + high entity accuracy → LLM struggles with context selection but excels at term identification